top of page

 Woodstock Symphony Orchestra

 The idea for the Woodstock Chamber Orchestra came from three local musicians, Judy Leopold, Ellen Ohm and Jeannette Ellis, who thought that an arts community like Woodstock could foster a small orchestra.
-They contacted musicians they knew and put together a small group which held its first rehearsal on January 27, 1980 — not
+They contacted musicians they knew and put together a small group which held its first rehearsal on January 27, 1980 — not coincidentally the 224th anniversary of the birth of Mozart.
+Melissa Sweet, the flutist for the new orchestra, brought in her husband Al, not only to play second flute but to be the manager of the orchestra as well, a task well-suited to his IBM management skills.

 The orchestra’s first music director and conductor was Henry Bloch, with the late Kurt Grishman serving as assistant conductor (as well as playing in the violin section).
 The new orchestra’s first complete season was 1980-81.
 Within a few years the WCO was performing five concerts a season in local churches, most often St. John’s in West Hurley.
-The repertoire grew to include major symphonies of Mozart and Haydn, as well as works for orchestra and chorus, often with
+The repertoire grew to include major symphonies of Mozart and Haydn, as well as works for orchestra and chorus, often with the Woodstock-based Ars Choralis, (initially constituted as the Woodstock Chamber Chorus).
+Around this time the orchestra became sufficiently successful to pay the musicians rather than asking them to volunteer their services.

-From the early 1990s to 2005 the orchestra flourished under the direction of a new conductor, prize-winning cellist andclassical guitarist, the late Luis Garcia-Renart (1936-2020), who also taught at both Bard and Vassar and worked with the Hudson Valley Philharmonic.
+From the early 1990s to 2005 the orchestra flourished under the direction of a new conductor, prize-winning cellist and classical guitarist the late Luis Garcia-Renart (1936-2020), who also taught at both Bard and Vassar and worked with the Hudson Valley Philharmonic.
 Under Garcia-Renart’s direction the orchestra built on its tradition of premiering new music by local composers with works by Joan Tower, Kyle Gann, Benjamin Boretz, Richard Teitelbaum, Jay Ungar, and Peter Schickele, among others.
 During this time the orchestra also expanded its venues to include the Bearsville Theater in Woodstock, Holy Cross Church in Kingston, and Olin Hall at Bard College.

 2009 brought the retirement, after thirty years of service, of the late Al Sweet from the position of Executive Director.
 That job was filled over the next few years by Natalie Robohm, Maria Todaro, and since 2012, Dana White-Marks.
 The orchestra at this time also began performing at the newly refurbished Woodstock Playhouse (fulfilling one of Al Sweet’s dreams).

-like a bluegrass-orchestral fusion and the continuing “Woodstock & Beyond” concerto competition.
-Handman resigned his position with the WSO at the end of the 2021-2022 season, having helped the WSO make it through two pandemic-fraught years of altered seasons (whether or not to present a concert, which instruments to include, vaccine & masking policy, etc.).
+In his first seasons, Handman drew on some of the orchestra’s traditions and also brought new ideas to the orchestra, including a bluegrass-orchestral fusion concert and the continuing “Woodstock & Beyond” concerto competition.
+Handman resigned his position with the WSO at the end of the 2021-2022 season, having helped the WSO make it through two pandemic-fraught years of altered seasons that included concellations, videographed chamber concerts with safety precautions that were streamed online, and the gradual resumption of regular live concerts.
 The WSO wishes Jon continued success in his career and appreciates all he gave to the WSO.

 You can keep up with what the Woodstock Symphony Orchestra is doing at: woodstocksymphony.org and follow us on Facebook too.
-We expect our “Woodstock And Beyond” Concerto Competition for young players from our area will continue next season with our new music director.

 Grand Orchestra